Orbifold Euler Characteristics of $\overline{\mathcal M}_{g,n}$: Preliminaries on the Abstract QFT and Its Realizations

+In this subsection we introduce some geometric backgrounds of stable graphs, and recall the constructions of the edge-cutting and edge-adding operators on stable graphs inspired by these geometric backgrounds (see \cite[\S 2]{wz}).

-Let $\overline\cM_{g,n}$ be the Deligne-Mumford moduli space of stable curves \cite{dm, kn}.
-Then the moduli space $\overline\cM_{g,n}/S_n$ parametrizes equivalent classes of stable curves with $n$ marked points while we do not distinguish these marked points.
+Let $\Mbar_{g,n}$ be the Deligne-Mumford moduli space of stable curves \cite{dm, kn}.
+If we do not distinguish the marked points on a stable curve, then the equivalent classes of such stable curves of genus $g$ with $n$ marked points will be parametrized by $\Mbar_{g,n}/S_n$.
 The stratification of $\overline\cM_{g,n}/S_n$ can be described in terms of dual graphs of stable curves.